SergioLozano/sergiolozano.github.io/_pages/whyme.md

     <strong>Y-axis - Strategic Commercial Acceleration:</strong>
     </p>
     <p style="font-size: 0.85rem; line-height: 1.5; margin: 0; color: var(--global-text-color);">
-      This is the powerful vertical bar of my 'T', showcasing my direct contribution to business growth and revenue by executing high-impact lead and demand gen programs that move the needle.
-I drive commercial growth and accelerate pipelines through inbound and account-based marketing.
-It comes from years of practice in SEO, email automation, thought leadership content, A/B testing and personalization tactics.
+      This is the vertical bar of my 'T'.
+It showcases my direct contribution to commercial growth and sales pipeline acceleration by executing high-impact lead and demand gen programs, rooted in years of practice in B2B marketing, email automation, thought leadership content, SEO, and personalization tactics.
     </p>
   </div>